- Who are the Ascended Masters?1

 Thereby Bailey and her master "D.K." made out the rebel angels as really the good angels and the angels who stayed in heaven as non sacrificial who were unresponsive to the divine urge.

-Spalding and the Life and teaching of the Masters
+Spalding and the Life and teaching of the Masters5

 One of the most influential contributors to the idea of ascended masters was Baird T. Spalding and his books, Life and Teaching of the Masters of the Far East.
 He self-published his first volume in 1924.
 Most ascended master students have read his books which tell of a fantastic research expedition of eleven scientists to India and Tibet.
 During their trip they claim to have made contact with "the Great Masters of the Himalayas", immortal beings with whom they lived and studied, gaining a fascinating insight into their lives and witnessing many miracles like walking on water.